ModaOperandi/agora/recommendations/queues.md

     cancelled: OrderCancelledEvent
 ```

+Pros:
+1. Unified definitions of models with serialization/deserialization.
+2. API observability - spec is more readable then models in code.
+3. Ability to add producers/consumers in other languages.
+4. Allows have most minimal dependency between producer and consumer - by schema only.

+Cons:
+1. Spec is not programming language - it does not allow a lot of customizations of serialization/deserialization.
+2. It is some additional format developers need to know.

 ### API CI Pipeline

 API CI pipeline allows to move out client libraries maintenance from producer source codebase.
 Instead producer maintains only models spcification.
 Models specification is used in producer source code for models generation.
 Also models specification is published into specifications repository where it's picked up by API CI for generating client library.